I Tried “Injectable Lip Balm” For My Chronically Dry Lips & I Have Thoughts

 Is injectable lip balm safe?

-Though lip balm filler is an established treatment in many clinics — and considered safe by practitioners like Dr. Hall — it is not as widely available as traditional lip filler.
-While many dermatologists and plastic surgeons offer skin boosters made of similar ingredients, like Skinvive, not all inject them into the delicate skin on the lips just yet.
-For this reason, you’ll need to ask your specific doctor if they provide the service.
-Make sure they are qualified and are able to answer all of your questions about the treatment and its risks and benefits.
-You want to make sure to see a trusted professional who will help determine whether or not you're a candidate for the treatment.
+Though lip balm filler is an established treatment in many clinics — and considered safe by practitioners like Dr Hall — it is not as widely available as traditional lip filler.
+While many clinics offer skin boosters made of similar ingredients, not all inject them into the delicate skin on the lips just yet.
+For this reason, you’ll need to ask your specific clinic or injector if they provide the service.
+Do your due diligence and check whether they are qualified by typing their name into Save Face, which is a government-approved register for aesthetic treatments, or the Nursing & Midwifery Council register and the General Medical Council register.

 AdvertisementADVERTISEMENT